Philips MI 8

 The original location for this lantern is unknown, but it was used in the City Council area.
 I can't think of the locations of any for now, but that isn't surprising as I don't think that the lantern was made for long (it may have been used in Stenson Fields, although this isn't technically in Derby City, but Derbyshire County).
 This lantern should not be confused with the MI 80, another lantern made by Philips, despite the fact that both can accommodate a 55 Watt SOX lamp.
 This lantern may have been 55 Watt in the past, but it was 35 Watt when removed, and looks as if it had been for at least a few of its latter years.
 This lantern is also known as the CU Phosco P224/6, and appears to have been sold under licence by Philips until the MI 80 (along with the MI 50, MI 51, MI 55 and MI 57) became available in 1981, when the MI 8 was withdrawn from catalogues.

 The lantern is in need of a clean, but apart from that, it is in good condition.

 The shape of the lantern is not dissimilar to that of the GR100.

 The gasket around the bowl has come away in places, meaning that dust and moisture has been able to enter the lantern.

 Opening the bowl shows a real mess of cables entering the lantern.
 The fragments of plastic at the other end are the remains of one of the terminal blocks - the plastic has perished from the years of heating.
-The rest of the terminal block is also very brittle and will be replaced for safety.
+The rest of the terminal block is also very brittle, and will be replaced for safety.
 Visible towards the front of the lantern, cast into the canopy, is 'P224'.

 With a lamp fitted, the length of the lantern becomes obvious.
-The mark left by a 55w lamp can still be seen at the end of the lantern, so one has definitely been used in the lantern in the past.
+The mark left by a 55 Watt lamp can still be seen at the end of the lantern, so one has definitely been used in the lantern in the past.

 A spare bowl came with the lantern in case the existing bowl cannot be used for whatever reason.